Sanctuary Zein Nile Chateau

 |The Napolean Suite (43m2)||

 The Napoleon Suite reflects Egypt's influential Napoleonic era.
-A drawing of the route his forces took through Egypt adorns the walls, with splashes of colour in the accompanying furniture.
+A drawing of the route his forces took through Egypt adorns the walls, with splashes of color in the accompanying furniture.
 The four poster bed and classical furniture enhance the regal nature of the suite.

 |The Philae Cabin (20m2)||